HadenGrenade/thesexybeast23/README.md

 - 📫 How to reach me handgrenade#0133 on discord!
 - 👾 I'm working mainly on a open source project known as xesa ( https://github.com/Cr7mbl3/xesa | It's private as of now but will go public soon! )
 - 🧉  Need help pasting?
 Well add my discord, i can help!
+- ⏰ Need me to code something for you, PM me on discord we can talk privately!